Shazam! Fury of the Gods

 Shazam!
 Fury of the Gods is a 2023 American superhero film based on the DC character Shazam.
 Produced by New Line Cinema, DC Films, and the Safran Company, and distributed by Warner Bros.
 Pictures, it is the sequel to Shazam!
 (2019) and the 12th installment in the DC Extended Universe (DCEU).
-Directed by David F. Sandberg and written by Henry Gayden and Chris Morgan, it stars Zachary Levi, Asher Angel, Grace Caroline Currey, Jack Dylan Grazer, Rachel Zegler, Adam Brody, Ross Butler, Meagan Good, Lucy Liu, Djimon Hounsou, and Helen Mirren.
+Directed by David F. Sandberg and written by Henry Gayden and Chris Morgan, it stars Zachary Levi, Asher Angel, Jack Dylan Grazer, Rachel Zegler, Adam Brody, Ross Butler, D. J. Cotrona, Grace Caroline Currey, Meagan Good, Lucy Liu, Djimon Hounsou, and Helen Mirren.
 The plot follows Billy Batson / Shazam and his foster siblings as they fight the Daughters of Atlas to save the Earth.

 A sequel to Shazam! began development shortly after its release in April 2019, with Gayden returning as writer, and Morgan joining soon after to revise Gayden's screenplay.
-Sandberg and Levi (Shazam) were also set to return by that December.
+Sandberg and Levi were also set to return by that December.
 The title and the rest of the returning cast were confirmed in August 2020, with Zegler, Mirren and Liu cast as the daughters of Atlas in early 2021.
 Filming began that May in Atlanta, Georgia, and concluded in August.

 Shazam!
 Fury of the Gods premiered at the Fox Village Theatre in Los Angeles on March 14, 2023, and was released in the United States on March 17.
-The film received mixed reviews from critics, who considered it inferior to its predecessor.
-It was a box-office failure, grossing $134.1 million worldwide against a production budget of $110–125 million.
+Unlike its predecessor, the film received mixed reviews from critics, and was a box-office bomb, grossing $134 million worldwide against a production budget of $110–125 million.